Maya: The Lost Mother

 Maya: The Lost Mother is a 2019 Bangladeshi war drama film.
-The film written and directed by Masud Pathik and produced by Information Ministry of Bangladesh Government.
-It feature Mumtaz Sorcar, Pran Roy, Jyotika Jyoti and Debashish Kaiser in lead roles.
-The film released on December 27, 2019.
+The film was written and directed by Masud Pathik and produced by Information Ministry of Bangladesh Government.
+It features Mumtaz Sorcar, Pran Roy, Jyotika Jyoti and Debashish Kaiser in the lead roles.
+The film was released on December 27, 2019.
 The film also premiered on 18th Dhaka International Film Festival.